diarmidmackenzie/sdt-condensed/RMT.md

 This is one example of basic needs being turned against each other.

-A common example is *Parental Conditional Regard* (PCR), where parents withdraws expressions of love or affection in an attempt to control a child's behaviour.
+A common example is *Parental Conditional Regard* (PCR), where a parent withdraws expressions of love or affection in an attempt to control a child's behaviour.
 This is discussed in detail in a later chapter, but we provide a brief overview here.

 A 2004 study of college students examined the effect of parental conditional regard.
 Students who had experienced more conditional regard from their parents felt more rejected by their parents, as they had not been accepted for *themselves*, and they felt more anger and resentment towards their parents.

 They *did* experience higher internal pressure to perform the behaviours upon which their parents' regard had been contingent.
-However this came at a cost to their wellbeing, including lower self-esteem, poorer coping strategies, short-lived satisfaction after enacting desired behaviours, and moreguilt and shame when failing to enact behaviours.
+However this came at a cost to their wellbeing, including lower self-esteem, poorer coping strategies, short-lived satisfaction after enacting desired behaviours, and more guilt and shame when failing to enact behaviours.

 ##### PCR and Peer Relationships